 The Trust recognises the importance of considering key mortality data, in particular Hospital Standardised Mortality Ratio (HSMR) and Summary Hospital-level Mortality Indicator (SHMI).
 Regular monitoring of such matrices is firmly embedded within Trust's culture at Specialty, Divisional, Sub-Committee and Board level.
-Key headline and diagnosis level data and is provided to Mortality Surveillance Committee, and both the Quality and Safety Committee and Board (via the quarterly Learning from Deaths Report).
+The Trust's Mortality Improvement Dashboard includes key headline data and is provided to both the Risk and Quality Committee (via the quarterly Mortality Report) and to the Mortality Surveillance Group.